Large deviations for generalized Gibbs ensembles of the classical Toda chain: Introduction

+\end{theorem} This result was sketched in \cite{Spohn1} when $V$ is a polynomial, through the transfer operator technique.
+In \cite{mazzuca2022mean}, the author establishes it for a quadratic potential, through the analysis of the moments of the empirical measure of the Lax matrix.

-Our strategy is to prove first a large deviation principles in the case when $W$ is quadratic: $L_N$ has then independent entries (modulo the symmetry constraint) under $\T^{P}_N$ and then obtain large deviations for more general potentials by using Varadhan's Lemma for potentials $V$ which are bounded continuous, see section \ref{quad}. \\ Indeed, in the case where $V$ vanishes, the random variables $(p_j,r_j)_{1\leq j \leq N}$ are independent, $(L_N)_{j,j}$ are standard Gaussian $N(0,1)$ variables and $\sqrt{2}(L_N)_{j,j+1}$ follows a $\chi_{2P}$ distribution with density with respect to Lebesgue measure given by
+Our strategy is to prove first a large deviation principle in the case when $V$ vanishes: then, $L_N$ has independent entries (modulo the symmetry constraint) under $\T^{P}_N$.
+We then derive large deviation principles for more general bounded continuous potentials by using Varadhan's Lemma, see section \ref{quad}. \\ Indeed, in the case where $V$ vanishes, the random variables $(p_j,r_j)_{1\leq j \leq N}$ are independent, $(L_N)_{j,j}$ are standard Gaussian $N(0,1)$ variables and $\sqrt{2}(L_N)_{j,j+1}$ follows a $\chi_{2P}$ distribution with density with respect to Lebesgue measure given by

-The central observation is that the eigenvalues of such a matrix, if the parameter $P$ was replaced by $2Pi/N$, would follow a $2P/N$ Beta ensembles by Dumitriu-Edelman \cite{dued}.
-We then relate the free energy, the rate function of the equilibrium measure of the Toda chain with Coulomb gases in section \ref{Coulomb}.
-In section \ref{general}, we study the case of general potential.
-The proof is nearly independent from the quadratic case, but requires additional arguments in particular because the eigenvalues of the Toda matrix are not simple functions of the empirical measure of the entries.
+The central observation is that we can compare this matrix to the tri-diagonal matrix $C^{\beta}_{N}$ introduced by Dumitriu and Edelman \cite{dued}.
+This is the symmetric matrix with independent (up to symmetry) entries whose diagonal elements are independent standard Gaussians variables, and off diagonal elements so that $\sqrt{2} C_N^{\beta}({j,j+1})$ follow a $\chi$ distribution with parameter $\beta(N-j)$.
+When $\beta=2P/N$, the matrix is therefore similar to $L_{N}$ except that the parameters of the off-diagonal entries vary linearly.
+The key point is that the law of the eigenvalues of $C^{\beta}_{N}$ is explicit and given by the $\beta$-ensemble, see Section \ref{Coulomb}.
+This comparison allows to compare the free energy, the rate function {and} the equilibrium measure of the Toda chain with those of Coulomb gases in section \ref{Coulomb}.
+In section \ref{general}, we study the case of general potentials.
+The proof is nearly independent from the quadratic case, but requires additional arguments in particular because the eigenvalues of the Toda matrix are not simple functions of the empirical measure of the entries. {Note that the proof given in section \ref{general} also applies to the case where $V$ is bounded.
+We nevertheless choose to give a separate proof, dedicated to this case: the computations being simpler, the core of the proof seems more accessible and introduces ideas we re-use in the case where $V$ is unbounded.}